dakofler/Compyute/README.md

 ### Data preprocessing, Encoding
 The framework offers some utility functions to preprocess and encode data before using it for training.

-### Designing a model
+### Building and training models
 Models can be built using predefined model-templates (e.g. a `Sequential`), but can also be built from scratch.
 They are generally composed of one or more modules (e.g. layers in a `Sequential` model.).
-The framework provides a variety of layers such as activation, normalization, linear and convolutional layers with more to come.
+The framework provides a variety of modules such as activation, normalization, linear and convolutional layers with more to come.

-### Training a model
 The model can be trained using common optimizer algorithmes, such as SGD or Adam.
+Models can also be saved and loaded later on.

 ### Analysis
 The framework also provides some functions for analyzing a models' parameters and gradients to gain insights (inspired by Andrej Karpathy :) )

 ### Experimenting
 All modules (layers) can also be used individually without a model and their parameters can be inspected.

 This project is still a work in progress, as I am planning to constantly add new features and optimizations.
 The code is not perfect, as I am still learning with every new feature that is added.